Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Give to Mayo ClinicHelp set a new world standard in care for people everywhere.
 Give now.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 Here's what to do if you have a stent:

 Take additional anti-clotting medication.
-People with stents are given prescription anti-clotting medications, such as clopidogrel (Plavix).
-The American Heart Association and Food and Drug Administration recommend that people who have drug-eluting stents continue to take medications, such as clopidogrel, to reduce the risk of stent clotting for at least one year after the stent is inserted.
+People with stents are given prescription anti-clotting medications, such as clopidogrel (Plavix) or ticagrelor (Brilinta).
+People who have drug-eluting stents need to take medications, such as clopidogrel or ticagrelor, to reduce the risk of stent clotting for at least one year after the stent is inserted.
 For most people with bare-metal stents, additional anti-clotting medication is only recommended for one month after stent placement.

 Ask your cardiologist how long you should take anti-clotting and other medications.
 The answer will depend on your type of blockage, the type of stent and your risk of bleeding.
 Don't stop taking aspirin or other anti-clotting medications without consulting your cardiologist.

 If you're considering surgery not related to your heart (noncardiac surgery) in the year after receiving your stent, here's what to do:

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 Mayo Clinic is a not-for-profit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.